Clement-Lelievre/puzzle_rush_bot/README.md

 - find the relevant piece and square data in the HTML and convert that into Stockfish-digestible language
 - finetune the waiting times so as to maximize speed while preventing any crashes

-There is still much room for improvement as this is only a first version.

 OS: Windows 10
 Launched via Powershell.

-It uses:
+There is still much room for improvement as this is only a first version.
+For example, using waittillelement...in selenium would be better than time.sleep().

+## Files and directories

+The main file is obvisouly main.py => just run *python main.py* bot_functions.py contains all the tailored functions that I created stockfish_13_win_x64_avx2.exe is the chess engine scores_screenshots is the directory where screenshots of scores are saved

+## Steps required to install the project

-- the firefox driver for Selenium (this requires to add Geckodriver to PATH)
+- the firefox driver for Selenium (this requires to add Geckodriver to PATH) (or any compatible browser of your choice)
 - the stockfish engine executable (to be placed in the same directory as the main Python file)

 Warnings: